kamilakaioana/kamilakaioana/README.md

  :woman_technologist: I'm Jr UI/UX Design and Jr Front-end web developer

- :scroll: IT: Web Development :computer: Bachelor of Laws - LLB :balance_scale:
+:mortar_board: IT: Web Development :computer: Bachelor of Laws - LLB :balance_scale:

  :rocket: I’m looking for opportunities for starting work in tech area, and contributing to the company, and team success.